-A basic get-to-know-you activity is a good way to meet our initial back-to-school goals, but we can make the project so much more meaningful.
+A basic get-to-know-you activity is a good way to meet trust building goals, but we can make the project so much more meaningful.
 If we ask better questions and allow students to choose what they want the project to look like and what questions they want to answer, we give them freedom within boundaries.
-Here’s a perfect way to do this using Adobe Spark: send students to this All About Me poster and ask them to create a poster sharing who they are by customizing the text, shapes, and design.
+Here’s a perfect way to do this: send students to this All About Me poster and ask them to create a poster sharing who they are by customizing the text, shapes, and design.

 Customize the template so your students can get here: